czsquizer/codely-docs/docs/Paid Scripts/Duty.md

 ```

 :::info Introduction
-Squizer's advanced duty system that allows you to go on/off duty, track your time and log it on Discord and make it accessible in in-game boss menu + automatic job convertion to off duty.
+An Advanced duty system that allows you to check in via command/on certain places and tracks your time in-duty, boss of your society can review your time on-duty.
 :::

 ## Get it now!